abhisheknair10/IDD-Final-Project/README.md

 });
 ```

-3. When the user wishes to access the web dashboard via GitHub Pages, the website accesses the '/getnumruns' endpoint to get the number of runs that have been stored in the run.json file.
+3. When the user wishes to access the web dashboard via the index.html page, the website accesses the '/getnumruns' endpoint to get the number of runs that have been stored in the run.json file.
 This is used to display the number of runs in the dropdown menu for a selection of runs.

 ```javascript
 app.get('/getnumruns', (req, res) => {